open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/process.md

 ### JavaScript runtimes

-JavaScript Node instrumentation should fill in the values by copying from built-in runtime constants.
+JavaScript Node.js instrumentation should fill in the values by copying from built-in runtime constants.

 - `process.runtime.name`:
   Fill in the constant value `nodejs`.
 - `process.runtime.version`:
   Fill in the value of `process.versions.node`.

-Example for a Node runtime:
+Example of a Node.js runtime:

 | Name | `process.runtime.name` | `process.runtime.version` |
 | --- | --- | --- |